uwsampl/relay-bench/README.md

 ## Table of Contents
 - `oopsla_benchmarks` contains a variety of TVM benchmarks with comparisons to other frameworks.
+- `dashboard` contains scripts for running these benchmarks in an overnight benchmark.

 # TVM Benchmark
 We can reproduce a set of standard TVM benchmarks used in previous